conan-io/conan-io.github.io/_posts/2025-12-04-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 to obtain the required information.
 For this type of functionality to work correctly, we recommend maintaining a proper order when naming your Conan profiles.

-## Installing Conan MCP
+## Installing the Conan MCP Server
-To install it, the first thing you need is an MCP client.
+To install the Conan MCP Server, the first thing you need is an MCP client.
 You can use for example LibreChat or Cursor.
 Then, simply add to your MCP configuration.
 This assumes you have `uv` installed on your machine. `uv` has become a common way to run MCP servers.
 You can find installation instructions here: [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/).
 {% highlight bash %}